0x4447-office/0x4447_webpage_consulting/_posts/2020-12-19-how-to-lower-aws-costs.md

 # The AWS Billing Page

 AWS provides you with a very simple to use billing page, which brakes down all your costs based on the service, and the region.
-This makes it trivial to find the biggest expense in the account.
+This makes it easy to find the biggest expense in the account.

 More importantly if you have an organization account and under that you have dozens of other AWS accounts, the billing page also provides you with a brake down based on the individual account under the organization.
 This makes it simple to find the account that is generating the biggest costs, while allowing you to then drill down to the service, and region.